jthack/PIPE/README.md

 <a name="introduction"/>

 ## Introduction
 Prompt injection is the highest profile vulnerability in AI-powered features and applications.
 It's also one of the most misunderstood.
 The impact varies greatly depending on who will use the feature, what data is accessible, and what functionality is exposed to the LLM.
-This guide aims to assist developers in creating secure AI-powered applications and features by helping understand the actual risks of prompt injection.
+This guide aims to assist developers in creating secure AI-powered applications and features by helping them understand the actual risks of prompt injection.

 ### Risk Factors
 In order for Prompt Injection to be a security risk, there must be two existing components.
 1. Untrusted Input
 2. Impactful Functionality

-The problem is that it's easy to miss all the ways untrusted input can be consumed by the AI-system, and it's easy to overlook how a feature can be used to impact security.
+The problem is that it's easy to miss all the ways untrusted input can be consumed by an AI system, and it's easy to overlook how a feature can be used to impact security.

 Impactful functionality can be broken down into two major risk categories: